-Root Canal Therapy in Wethersfield
+Root Canal Therapy – Wethersfield, CT

 Endodontic treatment is a specialized subset of dentistry that focuses just on the inner pulp and nerve structures of the tooth.
 One of the most common procedures associated with endodontics is root canal therapy, which becomes necessary when a tooth is so badly infected that the harmful bacteria has reached these vulnerable inner nerves within the canal(s).
 At Dolan Dental, we can rescue the natural tooth and alleviate severe oral pain for the sake of our patients’ ongoing wellbeing.
 Please contact our Wethersfield, CT practice today to get started!

-- Severe toothache that may be a dull constant throb, sharp pain when biting down, or both
+- Severe toothache that may be a dull constant throb, sharp pain when biting down, or both.

-- Sensitivity that lingers after exposure to heat or cold
+- Sensitivity that lingers after exposure to heat or cold.

-- Discoloration of the tooth, usually darkening near the gum line
+- Discoloration of the tooth, usually darkening near the gum line.

-- Swelling, irritation, inflammation, or infection in the gums around a single tooth
+- Swelling, irritation, inflammation, or infection in the gums around a single tooth.

-How does Root Canal Therapy Work?
+Root Canal Therapy FAQs

 Many patients become nervous or agitated when they hear the words “root canal,” and we understand why.
 However, it’s important to remember that advancements in dental technology and local anesthetics have resulted in the root canal process becoming much safer and more comfortable over time.
 If you determine you’re in need of dental sedation, we are happy to offer nitrous oxide and oral conscious sedatives to help patients achieve the optimal level of comfort throughout treatment.